veenavijai/stanford-nlp/lec-6.md

 **Recurrent Neural Network (RNN) Architecture**

 Each hidden state is calcuated using the previous hidden state and the current input.
 The core idea in an RNN is that the weights are shared in every stage.
+Since we don't apply different weights at each step, we are able to handle variable-length input.

 <p align="center">
   <img width="550" height="350" src="https://user-images.githubusercontent.com/21968647/72770722-8e408800-3bb3-11ea-882f-704bf55b9837.png">